 Wrandom Writing: hah!
 OK – I’m a smartass: I know.
 I always have been.
 I thought I’d use this page to post links to random (not novel related) stuff I write from time to time.
-Much of this is material I’ve written as homework for my Pen to Paper writing group (which is a wonderful group!).
+Much of this is material I’ve written as homework for my Pen to Paper writing group of the Windmore Foundation in Culpeper VA (which is a wonderful group!).
 I’ll add new pieces occasionally.
-I hope you’ll enjoy it, and will let me know.
+Some titles of larger pieces are linked– just tap on the title–while below them are pasted-in very short stories.
+I hope you’ll enjoy reading them, and that you will let me know of your thoughts.

 Links to stories:

-“Independence, Someday ” is about a woman coming to terms with a loss.
+- “Independence, Someday ” is about a woman starting to come to terms with loss.

 tap on the link to view in PDF